Accident Insurance

 Protect your family’s budget by enrolling for MetLife Accident Insurance today.
 Here’s why:

-Fractures4, dislocations4, second and third degree burns, skin grafts, torn knee cartilage, ruptured disc, concussions, cuts/lacerations, eye injuries, coma, broken teeth.
+Fractures3, dislocations3, second and third degree burns, skin grafts, torn knee cartilage, ruptured disc, concussions, cuts/lacerations, eye injuries, coma, broken teeth. - You receive a lump-sum payment when you have these covered medical services/treatments:1

 Ambulance, emergency care, inpatient surgery, outpatient surgery, medical testing benefits (including X-rays, MRIs, CT scans), physician follow-up visits, transportation, therapy services (including physical and occupational therapy, speech therapy).